carriegale2710/employee-creator/README.md

 ### Techstack and why

 1. Backend:

    - Java: using OOP is ideal for defining Employee classes with interfaces - can be extended upon.
    - Spring: Easier to manage dependency injection and database updates for RESTful APIs.

 2. Frontend:
    - React: SPA for responsive layout
    - Typescript: validating forms for user input before being sent to DB saves time in both DX and UX.
+   - SCSS/Tailwind: For modular, reusable styles and themes based on design systems.

 ### MVP - Project Specification

 [Project Brief](https://github.com/nology-tech/aus-post-course-guide/tree/main/projects/employee-creator)

-- [ ] We need a web application to manage employees:
+- We need a web application to manage employees:
   - [ ] create
   - [ ] list
   - [ ] modify
   - [ ] delete
-- [ ] The schema for the employee is left to the criteria of the candidate.
+- The schema for the employee is left to the criteria of the candidate.

 Also code should be: